althea-net/rita-installer/README.md

 For anything you don't wish to configure (lan, wan, mesh) just provide an empty list.

-Create a file named `hosts` and populate it with the ip addreses of your exit server like so.
+Create a file named `hosts` and populate it with the ip addreses of your devices server like so.
+You can use 'localhost' for your local machine.

 >[intermediary]
 >server a